 Unless you are purposefully choosing to stay away from the action by heading to a quiet beach, you’ll probably want to stay in the heart of the Rhodes Old Town.

 Here are a few of the top hotels in the Old Town, you can also click here to search for more options.

 This hotel is ideal for couples looking for a romantic getaway.
 This recently renovated building was originally built in the early 1900s and offers pristine rooms that open up to gorgeous city views.
 You’re in the center of it all if you stay here — the location is excellent.
-Click here for the latest price and reviews on Booking.com.
+Click here for the latest price and reviews.

-At $42 a night, this family-run hotel has basic amenities and is close to the Old Town.
+This family-run hotel is affordable and offers basic amenities and is close to the Old Town.
 Best of all, it’s a short walk to one of Rhodes’s best beaches, so after a long day of sightseeing, you can grab a glass of ouzo and walk down to the water.
 WiFi is included, and guests can ask the owners about their favorite secret spots to visit.
-Click here for the latest price and reviews on Booking.com.
+Click here for the latest price and reviews.

 - Hours: 12:00 pm–12:00 am, Sunday-Saturday